 - The forces exerted by two interacting atoms depends only on their relative positions, and is independent on the position of other atoms in the solid - The forces act along the line connecting the atoms. - The magnitude of the force is a function of the distance between them.
-The function is chosen so that (i) the force is repulsive when the atoms are close together; (ii) the force is zero at the equilibrium interatomic spacing; (iii) there is some critical distance where the attractive force has its maximum value (see the figure) and (iv) the force drops to zero when the atoms are far apart.
+The function is chosen so that (i) the force is repulsive when the atoms are close together; (ii) the force is zero at the equilibrium interatomic spacing; (iii) there is some critical distance where the attractive force has its maximum value (see the fi distance where the attractive force has its maximum value (see the figure) and (iv) the force drops to zero when the atoms are far apart.